 Reputation matters, whether you’re an ordinary individual, an extraordinary individual, a crook, a saint, a political figure, or an entertainer.
 But reputation matters for more than just individuals.
 In the world of business, reputation has an ever broader impact.

-Local business reputation is one of the hottest and most active arenas of reputation management.
+Local business reputation is one of the hottest and most active areas of reputation management.
 It not an overstatement to say that a business’s success or failure depends on its reputation.

 But how does a local business create a reputation?
 Ruin a reputation?
 Keep a reputation?
 Change their reputation?